 2. Take Vitamin D (2,000 IU minimum) in winter

 The seasonal peaks of coronaviruses and of most respiratory diseases correlate with the troughs in the amounts of vitamin D in the human body.
 It can be deduced that respiratory viruses exploit vitamin D deficiencies.
 A comprehensive analysis of the correlation of vitamin D with incidence and outcomes of Covid19 disease was published by The Royal Society in December 2020.
-The levels of UVB light at many latitudes during the winter months are not sufficient to allow the skin to produce optimal levels of vitamin D, and nutrition is unlikely to be enough to compensate for the lack of vitamin D from sunlight in winter.
-For this reason the Monotti Protocol recommends a daily minimum level of vitamin D supplementation of 2,000 IU a day, and an optimal supplementation of 4,000 IU per day for an average sized adult with no contraindications.
+The levels of UVB light at many latitudes during the winter months are not sufficient to allow the skin to produce optimal levels of vitamin D, and nutrition is unlikely to be enough to compensate for the lack of vitamin D from sunlight in Winter.
+For this reason the Monotti Protocol recommends a daily minimum level of vitamin D supplementation of 2,000 IU a day, and an optimal supplementation of 4,000 IU per day for an average sized adult with no contraindications in late Autumn, all of Winter and early Spring.
+There is no requirement or need for supplementation in Spring, Summer and early Autumn for people who spend a good portion of daily time outdoors.
 This level of supplementation has been proved to reduce both the incidence and the severity of respiratory disease.

 3. Early treatment kits in pharmacies

 Every disease needs to be considered and addressed at three main stages: